-- 3. (Optional) To exclude an issue from display because you know it is fixed or it is not of immediate concern, click SUPPRESS. - 4.
-On the SONATYPE tab, click ASSIGN.
+- 3. (Optional) To exclude an issue from display because you know it is fixed or it is not of immediate concern, click SUPPRESS. - On the SONATYPE tab, click AUDIT.

-Use the Assigned section to assign a remediator to the issue and to assign a value to the primary custom tag for the issue.
+- 5. To assign a remediator to the issue,

+- a.
+Under USER, select the Assign user icon

+✓.

+The SELECT USER dialog box opens.

-- 5. To assign a remediator to the issue: - To locate a user to assign to the issue, in the Find user box, type part or all of a user's name, and then click FIND.
-Alternatively, to list all users in the system, click the Find all users check box. - b.
-In the list of returned names, click the name of the user to assign to the issue.The Assigned section now lists the name of the user you assigned as remediator. - 6.
-From the ANALYSIS list, select a value that reflects your assessment of this issue. - 7.
-(Optional) If additional custom tags are associated with the application version, specify values for these tags. - Make sure that you provide a value for the custom tag that is designated as the primary tag for the application version.
-Otherwise, Fortify Software Security Center treats the issue as unaudited. - 8.
-(Optional) to add a comment about the vulnerability, type it into the text box at the bottom of the right panel.
+- b.
+To locate a user to assign to the issue, in the Find user box, type part or all of a user's name, and then click FIND.
+Alternatively, to list all users in the system, click the Find all users check box.

+- c.
+To locate a user to assign to the issue, in the Find user box, type part or all of a user's name, and then click FIND.

+- d.
+In the list of returned names, click the name of the user to assign to the issue, and then click DONE.

+The Assigned section now lists the name of the user you assigned as remediator.

+- 6. From the ANALYSIS list, select a value that reflects your assessment of this issue. - 7.
+(Optional) If additional custom tags are associated with the application version, specify values for these tags.

+Make sure that you provide a value for the custom tag that is designated as the primary tag for the application version.
+Otherwise, Fortify Software Security Center treats the issue as unaudited.

+- 8. (Optional) to add a comment about the vulnerability, type it into the text box at the bottom of the right pane.
 (After you save your audit settings, the COMMENTS section lists your comment, as well as any other comments previously saved.) - 9.
-Click APPLY. - 10.
-At the bottom of the AUDIT tab, click SAVE.
+Click APPLY.

+Your audit settings are saved.

-"About Susceptibility Analysis of Web Applications" on page 308
+"About Susceptibility Analysis of Web Applications" on page 326